London School of Economics: Reputation and rankings

 Analysis of UK university alumni by Capital on Tap in 2025 showed that the LSE had the highest proportion of business leaders (CEOs, company founders and managing directors) among its graduates on LinkedIn at 19%, although the University of Cambridge (in second at 17%) had higher absolute numbers due to its larger number of alumni.

-LSE is ranked first in the UK in the Times/Sunday Times Good University Guide 2025, in addition to being awarded University of the Year.
-It was also named as runner-up for University of the Year for Graduate Employment.
+LSE was the Times and Sunday Times University of the Year 2025.

-LSE is ranked third in the UK in the Complete University Guide 2025, and fourth in the Guardian University Guide 2025.
+LSE was ranked third in the UK in the Complete University Guide 2027, fourth in the Guardian University Guide 2026, and first in the Times/Sunday Times Good University Guide 2026.

-Ian Diamond, former chief executive of the Economic and Social Research Council and later vice-chancellor of the University of Aberdeen, a member of the THE editorial board, wrote to Times Higher Education in 2007, saying: "The use of a citation database must have an impact because such databases do not have as wide a cover of the social sciences (or arts and humanities) as the natural sciences.
-Hence the low position of the London School of Economics, caused primarily by its citations score, is a result not of the output of an outstanding institution but the database and the fact that the LSE does not have the counterweight of a large natural science base."

-The 2024 Times Higher Education World University Rankings place LSE 8th for social sciences in the world, 11th for business and economics, 14th for law and 35th for arts and humanities, ranking the university 46th globally.
-The Academic Ranking of World Universities ("Shanghai Ranking") for 2023 ranked LSE 7th in Political Science, 8th in Economics and 8th in Finance, placing it in the 151–200 range.
+The 2026 Times Higher Education World University Rankings placed LSE 10th for social sciences in the world, 13th for business and economics, 13th for law and 38th for arts and humanities, ranking the university 52nd globally.
+The Academic Ranking of World Universities ("Shanghai Ranking") for 2025 ranked LSE 5th in Political Science, 8th in Economics and 13th in Finance, placing it in the 151–200 range overall.

 According to data released by the Department for Education in 2018, LSE was rated as the best university for boosting graduate earnings, with male graduates seeing a 47.2% increase in earnings and female graduates seeing a 38.2% increase in earnings compared to the average graduate.

-According to Wealth-X and UBS's "Billionaire Census" in 2014, LSE ranked 10th in the list of 20 schools that have produced the most billionaire alumni.
-The LSE was the only UK university to make the list.

 In the 2020 National Student Survey LSE came 64th out of 154 for overall student satisfaction.
 The LSE had scored well below its benchmark on this measure in previous years, coming 145th out of 148 in 2017.
 The increase in student satisfaction in 2020 led to a climb of 14 places to fifth in the 2021 Guardian ranking.